 Commenting on the progression of the scheme, the Department’s Permanent Secretary Peter May said:

-“In the current economic climate, this announcement of Phase 1a of the scheme - a 15 kilometre stretch of new dual carriageway from New Buildings to north of Strabane - starting in early 2018 will be welcome news for the construction industry.
+“In the current economic climate, this announcement of Phase 1a of the scheme - a 15 kilometre stretch of new dual carriageway from New Buildings to north of Strabane - starting in early 2018, will be welcome news for the construction industry.
 The scheme should lead to an increase in demand for local suppliers of construction materials, as well as a boost to commercial trade in the surrounding area.
 There will also be a considerable focus on social sustainability with the construction contract incorporating targeted recruitment and training opportunities for both young and long-term unemployed people.
-Phase 1a has an estimated cost of £150m to deliver.
-Under the Fresh Start Agreement the Irish Government has agreed to contribute £75m over three years.”
+Phase 1a has an estimated cost of £150 million to deliver.
+Under the Fresh Start Agreement the Irish Government has agreed to contribute £75 million over three years.”

 The A5 Western Transport Corridor dual carriageway scheme is an Executive flagship project which will provide 85 kilometres of dual carriageway commencing just south of Londonderry at New Buildings, bypassing Strabane, Newtownstewart, Omagh, Ballygawley and Aughnacloy before terminating at the existing A5 just south of Aughnacloy.
 Further phases of the scheme will be constructed on confirmation of funding, while Phase 3 (between Ballygawley and the border at Aughnacloy) remains on hold pending clarification from the Irish Government on its proposals for the adjoining N2.

 It is one of five key transport corridors in the region and the proposed upgrade will improve links between urban centres in the west and provide a strategic link with international gateways.